Deploying Sphinx documentation to GitHub Pages

 GitHub Pages

-• Serve websites from a GitHub repository
+• Serve websites from a GitHub repository.

-• It is no problem to serve using your own URL http://myproject.org instead of http://myuser.github.io/myproject
+• It is no problem to serve using your own URL https://myproject.org instead of https://myuser.github.io/myproject.

 GitHub Actions

-• Automatically runs code when your repository changes
+• Automatically runs code when your repository changes.

 • Host source code with documentation sources on a public Git repository.